The-Alphabet-Cartel/ash-nlp/docs/project_instructions.md

     - Docker
       - We use a Docker first philosophy
         - Always containerize the code!
-    - The server has an IP of 10.20.30.253
+    - The server has an internal IP of 10.20.30.253

 ## Source Code and GitHub Repository Locations
 - `Ash-NLP`: https://github.com/the-alphabet-cartel/ash-nlp
   - Backend NLP Server

 ## Port Assignments
-- `Ash-NLP`: 8881
+- `Ash-NLP`: 30880

 ## General Instructions
-- Read and follow the Clean Architecture Charter (`ash-nlp/docs/clean_architecture_charter.md`) to the letter.
+- Read and follow the Clean Architecture Charter (`./docs/clean_architecture_charter.md`) to the letter.
   - This is our bible for all code within the Ash ecosystem.
 - Always ask for the current version of a specific file before making any modifications, changes, or edits to that file.
   - This is to ensure that we're both on the "same page" before making adjustments to the code.